HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-19-dashboard-storage.md

 [Data is hosted in Postgres at $0.115 per GB-month](https://aws.amazon.com/rds/postgresql/pricing/), higher than S3 and Redshift.

 In every time range, Postgres loses to Redshift due to Postgres being an OLTP database built for real-time data processing.
 In the 2 - 5 year range, Postgres also loses due to its high GB-month hosting cost.
+There is however, evidence that Postgres is faster than Redshift, and that Redshift's OLAP advantages don't kick in until the data grows to terabtyes in size.

 ### Snowflake